Skip to main content

 • Suitable for complex apps — no limits on code size or structure

-• Desktop software integrations — connect VIKTOR to local desktop software such as engineering tools
+• Desktop software integrations — connect VIKTOR to any local desktop software, including custom tools via the generic worker

 • Git integration — use branches, pull requests, and full version control history